vondreii/Script-for-sorting-assignments/README.md

 2. Creating a copy of the marking guide for each student, stored in their own folders
 3. Renaming all feedback files
 4. Checking who has a late submission

+This only works with the zip files generated from UONline (Blackboard) - University of Newcastle.